Khagesh2409/Khagesh2409/README.md

 More About me:

-- 🌱 Currently focusing on Data Structures & Algorithms in C++ to strengthen my problem-solving skills.
+- 🌱 Currently focusing on System Design in Java.
-- 💻 Experienced in Full-Stack Web Development and DevOps.
+- 💻 Experienced in Full-Stack Development and DevOps.
 - 📧 Feel free to reach out: khageshsharma24@gmail.com.
 - 📚 Pursuing B.Tech in IT at USICT.
 - 🚀 Enthusiastically contributing to open-source projects and exploring cloud technologies to build smarter solutions.